canonical/core-base/README.md

-# Core20 snap for snapd
+# Core22 snap for snapd & Ubuntu Core

-This is a base snap for snapd that is based on Ubuntu 20.04
+This is a base snap for snapd & Ubuntu Core that is based on Ubuntu 22.04

+TODO: Not 22.04 actually yet, it will first build with impish rootfs and then we will switch to JJ when rootfs released.

 # Building locally